 Senior Construction Manager Salary

-Generous salaries abound for Senior Construction Managers in the United States, with average pay above six figures ($110K) per year.
-In the world of Senior Construction Managers, total cash compensation can vary between $78K and $168K.
-Each package generally includes bonuses and profit sharing proceeds, and in exceptional cases, those amounts can reach heights of $29K and $10K, respectively.
-Location and experience level each impact pay for this group, with the former having the largest influence.
-Medical benefits are awarded to a large number, and more than half earn dental coverage.
-The majority of Senior Construction Managers claim high levels of job satisfaction.
-The figures in this overview were provided by individuals who took PayScale's salary questionnaire.
+Salaries for Senior Construction Managers in the United States are generous, with average pay above six figures ($109K) per year.
+Total cash earnings of Senior Construction Managers range from $77K on the low end to $171K on the high end; the final amount can include bonuses and profit sharing proceeds that occasionally exceed $29K and $10K, respectively.
+Location and career duration each impact pay for this group, with the former having the largest influence.
+A large number report receiving medical coverage from their employers and the larger part collect dental insurance.
+The majority of individuals in this role claim moderate levels of job satisfaction.
+The information for this rundown comes from respondents who completed PayScale's salary questionnaire.